Start your walk around historical Dundee from the War Memorial at the traffic circle in Victoria St.

 By 1930 there were 500 consumers in the town and power was available 24 hours a day.

 The theatre had 2 entrance doors.
 It was through the side door that ”Africans” were admitted for film shows and the “white’ entrance was through the front.
-All filmed showed were hired from around South Africa.
+All films shown were hired from around South Africa.

 He had a special “give-away” fan made of parchment that was printed with a photograph of the exterior of the building as a means of attracting paying customers.